luizimcpi/apoia-dev/README.md

 - Create account and choose 'No recurring payments' options
 - search for api keys in your stripe account and paste in .env file NEXT_PUBLIC_STRIPE_PUBLIC_KEY STRIPE_SECRET_KEY
 - search for 'connect' in stripe and configure as 'Marketplace'
+- configure webhook - search for webhooks in your stripe account for local tests choose local option and install stripe cli.
 ```

 ## Learn More